zone-outt/zone-outt/README.md

 ══════ ༺♥༻♛༺♥༻  ══════

 BEFORE YOU INTERACT!
 - I consume a copious amount of beetles.
-I also eat the Beatles.
 Don't ask me about this I will kill you.
 - I have insane hemorrhoids and I mean INSANE.
 I will attack you to cope.
 - I have every mental illness.
 - You will begin to cough in three days.